pavlovajane/odin-landing-page/README.md

 # odin-landing-page

 This is an assigment from https://www.theodinproject.com/lessons/foundations-landing-page.
+The assigment aims to showcase basic HTML, CSS (with flexbox).